-The surveying and staking out of drains and dams can be difficult due to the nature of the bog environment.
-Vegetation and soft ground conditions can make identification of features and surveying of same difficult and potentially dangerous.
-The setting out of the Works is generally done using bamboo stakes to mark the locations of the restoration measures that are to be constructed such as the dams or bunds.
-Setting out Works has not yet commenced at Ballynamona Bog as this depends on the final work package compiled which is currently in progress.
+Figure 5.2 Contract Drawing showing the Restoration Works to be Constructed in Phase 1 5.2.9 Surveying setting/out of the works Status - To be commenced The surveying and staking out of drains and dams can be difficult due to the nature of the bog environment.
+Vegetation and soft ground conditions can make identification of features and surveying of same, difficult and potentially dangerous.
+The setting out of the works is generally done using bamboo stakes to mark the locations of the restoration features which are to be constructed such as the dams or bunds.
+All works proposed during phase 1 of the restoration plan will be set out prior to restoration works commencing on site.
 This activity provides an additional opportunity to review the restoration measures in detail on the ground and where necessary minor modifications can be made (e.g., adjusting the placement of particular dams due to dense vegetation coverage or alignment of bunds due to ground conditions).
 This ensure that the risk of damage to the raised bog is minimized as inadequate planning can increase the risk of machines entering unsuitable areas.